LuisSantosColman/miro-update-teams-settings/README.md

 ## Step 4.
 Create a Miro App to get a REST API Token

 4.1.
-To create a new application on your Miro Enterprise account using the Enterprise Developer team, navigate to __[Profile settings](https://help.miro.com/hc/en-us/articles/4408879513874-Profile-settings) > Your apps__, agree to the terms and conditions, and click on __+ Create new app__.
+To create a new application on your Miro Enterprise account using the Enterprise Developer team, navigate to __[Profile](https://help.miro.com/hc/en-us/articles/4408879513874-Profile-settings) > Your apps__, agree to the terms and conditions, and click on __+ Create new app__.

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/Create_new_app.png" alt="Accept app terms screenshot" width="502" />